yonatan12344/Single_Cell_Astrocyte_Project/README.md

-I don't think there is a super strong batch effect in the data, based of the UMAP and PCA plots.
-Also AQP4 expression did not seem to vary much between AD and WT mouse populations.
+Conclusions I don't think there are super strong batch effects in the data, and AQP4 expression seems to not differ between AD and WT mice.
+This could be because AQP4 is not really expressed much at the nucleus, poor sample size, or there geuniley not being a difference in AQP4 expression when comparing
+WT to AD mice.